 The reason other platforms have to aim to be more user-friendly that they have to convince current PowerPoint users that their platform is easier to use to achieve the same goal.
 The alternative is to convince PowerPoint users that their platforms are more capable than PowerPoint.
 And that’s a tough task.

 There are aspects and user segments that might find a program like Keynote either easier to use or more capable/powerful.
 But from a Keynote fanboy himself (me) to the PowerPoint faithful, I openly admit that with enough elbow-grease, PowerPoint can do pretty much anything Keynote and other platforms can do.

 The reason other platforms have to compete on ease of use is that they can’t claim to have a competitive edge for capabilities.

 One capability that is glaringly missing among all other platforms is cross-platform compatibility.
 If you’re developing a presentation locally but want to save it and send it online, platforms like Google Docs are great!
 If you want to upload a presentation to Google Docs and edit in a browser window (not have to take your computer with you everywhere you go!), then you best be working in PowerPoint.

-Of course if you’re desperate to stick with Keynote, you can export to PowerPoint just for the ability to upload to Google Docs.
-And that process in itself should say something about the power and cross platform compatibility of PowerPoint.
-When the main competition for the software has the ability to export to PowerPoint (.pptx).
+Of course, if you’re desperate to stick with Keynote, you can export to PowerPoint just for the ability to upload to Google Docs.
+And that process in itself should say something about the power and cross platform compatibility of PowerPoint when the main competition for the software can export to PowerPoint (.pptx).

 Surely there are other things we’re missing.
 Strengths, weaknesses?
-Are there other platforms we should review or share our thoughts on?
+Are there other platforms we should review?

 If you liked this, you might also like: